Sayvai/Sayvai/README.md

 I am a frontend software engineer.
 Currently working on a ReactJS / TypeScript frontend project at [Sky](https://www.sky.com/)

 Constantly learning and keeping base on evolving JavaScript tech, optimisations, and tips!

+The skills set listed below is not fully comprehensive, listing my current working and active expertise, tooling, IDE, and platforms.

+Please refer to my [LinkedIn](https://www.linkedin.com/in/sayvai/) profile for a full history.
 <br>

 ## Expertise